Meerasrilekha/Meerasrilekha/README.md

 - 👋 Hi, I’m @Meerasrilekha
-- 👀 I’m interested in creating new technology and new trends for changing people's life
-- 🌱 I’m currently learning autodeskrevit..
+-🌱I’m currently learning autodeskrevit..
--
+-Currently exploring all the domains of computer science.
 -

 <!---